boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ## Scope of the Transport Network {#sec-scope}

-{{sec-5g-overview}} provides an overview of 5G network building blocks: the Radio Access Network (RAN), Core Network (CN), and Transport Network (TN).
+The main 5G network building blocks are: the Radio Access Network (RAN), Core Network (CN), and Transport Network (TN).
 The Transport Network is defined by the 3GPP as:

 {:quote}
 > "part supporting connectivity within and between CN and RAN parts" (Section 1 of {{TS-28.530}}).